Parent participation is the hallmark of a cooperative preschool.

-- Participating as a helping parent (see description below) on a rotating basis throughout the school year
+- Participate in the classroom as a helping parent on a rotating basis throughout the school year

-- Participating in all fundraising efforts or participating in the buy-out options
+- Participate in required fundraising efforts or buy-out options

-- Participating in school-wide events, including annual classroom cleaning and open house
+- Engage in school-wide events, including the required annual classroom cleanings

 What does a helping parent do?

-Helping parents act as classroom assistants and they interact with the children to facilitate learning and play.
-They help the teacher set up the classroom, supply the snack and clean the classroom after school.
+Helping parents act as classroom assistants and interact with the children to facilitate learning and play.
+They help the teacher set up the classroom, supply the snack, and clean the classroom and classroom supplies after school.
 This is a wonderful opportunity to observe your child in the classroom while learning more about early childhood education alongside an experienced teacher.
-This duty occurs about once every six weeks.
+This duty usually occurs 2-4 times per semester.